Cultural Production and Consumption

 Check out our past talks.

-Building on last year's 'Thinking with Food' event, we put our ideas to work!
-The CP&C Research Event for 2012/13 was a collaborative research project on what local food means: how is local food represented in the marketplace?; what does local food mean to people in their everyday lives?
+Building on the 2011/12 group event, 'Thinking with Food', we put our ideas to work!
+In 2012/13, CP&C carried out a collaborative research project on what local food means: how is local food represented in the marketplace?; what does local food mean to people in their everyday lives?
 Data collection focused on two local food sites: The Leicester Winter Food Festival and the Leicester Farmers Market.
-A findings report is now freely available, and will be circulated to local groups and organizations involved with local food initiatives, as part of Greener Leicester and the Leicester City Council's Climate Change Programme of Action.
+The report of findings was circulated to local groups and organizations involved with local food initiatives, as part of Greener Leicester and the Leicester City Council's Climate Change Programme of Action.
 See the report here.